Roodaki/Math-Vision/README.md

 ## Features

-1. `Drawing Functionality`: Users can draw on the canvas with various brush sizes and utilize undo/redo actions, along with a clear button for erasing all content.
-2. `Data Processing and Preparation`:
+1. `Data Processing and Preparation`:
    - The dataset used is the Kaggle "Handwritten Math Symbols" dataset, which consists of 100,000+ 45x45 pixel JPEG files.
 These files contain English alphanumeric symbols, math operators, set operators, and basic predefined math functions.
    - The application loads, normalizes and splits images into training, development, and test sets.
 Preprocessed data is saved to a compressed .npz file for training or fine-tuning a CNN model.
-3. `Transfer Learning with VGG16`: Model training leverages transfer learning with VGG16, a convolutional neural network model pre-trained on ImageNet.
+2. `Transfer Learning with VGG16`: Model training leverages transfer learning with VGG16, a convolutional neural network model pre-trained on ImageNet.
 The model is fine-tuned using the pre-processed dataset to recognize mathematical symbols and expressions.
 Trained model weights and the entire model are saved in the h5 format for future use.
+3. `Drawing Functionality`: Users can draw on the canvas with various brush sizes and utilize undo/redo actions, along with a clear button for erasing all content.
 4. `Fast Prediction`: The application swiftly predicts the corresponding math symbols by processing the drawn handwriting on the canvas through the fine-tuned CNN.
 The accuracy of each prediction is displayed with colored text: green for predictions with accuracy above 90%, yellow for accuracy above 80%, and red for accuracy above 60%.
-5. `Dynamic Bounding Box`: The canvas dynamically draws a bounding box around the drawn symbol with padding, enhancing the visual feedback for users.
+5. `Dynamic Bounding Box`: The canvas dynamically draws bounding boxes around the drawn symbols with padding in real-time, supporting multiple bounding boxes in a single canvas, enhancing the visual feedback for users.
-6. `User-friendly Interface`: The GUI is meticulously crafted to be intuitive and user-friendly, featuring clear button labels, a well-organized layout, and intuitive navigation, providing easy interaction with the application's various features.
-7. `Modular and Extensible`: The codebase is structured in a modular way, allowing for easy extension and integration of new features.
-New functionalities can be added without significant modifications to existing code.
-8. `Well-documented Code`: The codebase is thoroughly documented, with detailed comments explaining the functionality of each module, method, and class.
-This makes it easier for developers to understand and maintain the code.
+6. `Recognition of Multiple Symbols`: The model recognizes and classifies multiple handwritten symbols captured in a single image, allowing users to input complex mathematical expressions in one go.

 ## Project Structure